-Regarding school-aged children, there are public, private and international school options.
+There are public, private and international school options for children of school-going age in Moscow.
 Most expats choose to send their children to international schools.
-Expat parents often find that the teaching language and the method of instruction in public and private schools are not ideal for foreign children.
+Expat parents often find that the teaching language and the method of instruction in public and private schools are not ideal for non-Russian children.

-Generally, there are three stages of schooling: primary school with grades one to four; basic secondary school from grades five through nine; and upper secondary school which goes up to grade 12.
+Generally, there are three stages of schooling: primary school with Grades 1 to 4; basic secondary school from Grades 5 through 9; and upper secondary school which goes up to Grade 12.

 Public schools in Moscow